cloudfoundry/docs-dotnet-core-tutorial/docs/deploy-app.md

 1. Wait for your app to stage and start.

-1. Navigate to your app's public domain to see your running app.
+1. Navigate to `dotnet-sample-app.EXAMPLE-DOMAIN` to see your running app, where `EXAMPLE-DOMAIN` is the domain for your {{ product_short }} deployment.